dorian-marchal/phonegap-boilerplate-documentation/backbutton.md

 Phonegap let you override the default backbutton behaviour by listening to the 'backbutton' event.
 Unfortunately, there can be only one bound callback.

-To get around this, Phonegap Boilerplate provide a backbutton manager.
+To get around this, Phonegap Boilerplate provide a [backbuttonManager](api/backbuttonManager.md).

 ### backbuttonManager